ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Canvas.rst

    applications global render thread.

 This hint is supplied along with
-`renderTarget </sdk/apps/qml/QtQuick/Canvas#renderTarget-prop>`__ to the graphics context to determine the method of rendering.
-A renderStrategy, `renderTarget </sdk/apps/qml/QtQuick/Canvas#renderTarget-prop>`__ or a combination may not be supported by a graphics context, in which case the context will choose appropriate options and Canvas will signal the change to the properties.
+:ref:`renderTarget <sdk_qtquick_canvas#renderTarget-prop>` to the graphics
+context to determine the method of rendering.
+A renderStrategy, :ref:`renderTarget <sdk_qtquick_canvas#renderTarget-prop>` or a combination may not be supported by a graphics context, in which case the context will choose appropriate options and Canvas will signal the change to the properties.

 Configuration or runtime tests may cause the QML Scene Graph to render in the GUI thread.
 Selecting ``Canvas.Cooperative``, does not guarantee